 If you are a comedy or satire writer, your tweets should be humorous and sarcastic.
 The goal is to build an audience/brand geared towards your writing style.

-So if comedy is your thing, the only way to attract people with a sense of humor is to be damn funny and witty.
+If comedy is your forte, then the only way to appeal to people with a sense of humor is to be damn funny and clever.

 -- I always preach less is more.
 Your loglines should be short.
 Your screenplay’s description lines should be brief -- hell, even scripts need to be shorter now.
 What better way to showcase your creativity, your ability to pare down your pros, and get in and out then regularly writing 280 and less character limited tweets?

 -- According to StyleCaster, Megan Beer's career began on YouTube and the lip-syncing app Music.ly.
 In 2012, at 13 years old, Justin Bieber discovered Madison Beer after he shared a video of her singing Etta James's "At Last" to his millions of Twitter followers.
 The rest is history.
 One tweet changes careers.
 You are a writer with a voice.
 Since Twitter’s creation, people have been sharing their voice through Twitter.
 Believe it or not, some tweets have CHANGED MANKIND.
 Tweets from Edward Snowdan to Barack Obama: Check out top tweets that CHANGED THE WORLD on yahoo!

 -- Similar to Facebook and LinkedIn, Twitter is a fantastic platform for promoting your work.
 It's simple to post URLs to your articles, IMDb page, trailers for your new film, your logline, or the festivals/contests you've recently placed in (remember to tag the contest).
 By crafting an engaging intro, incorporating trending hashtags, and a bit of luck, you could be the next big trendsetter.